 The school district point of contact, which would be either a building administrator or a special education case manager, will work with the agency to determine the best interest of the student.
-However, if there is a dispute in regards to the placement of the child, the agency would be the final decision maker in the "best interest" determination, the agency looks at all aspects for the student, which includes personal safety, sibling placement, the student's case paramanery goal, and other components that may be involved in the student's case yalso the authority to access information from multiple parties including parents, schools, and courts in making these decisions.
-During these disputes the student is to continue attending the school of origin, the district will provide transportation to and from school for foster student who's school of origin resides in our district.
+However, if there is a dispute in regards to the placement of the child, the agency would be the final decision maker in the "best interest" determination. the agency looks at all aspects for the student, which includes personal safety, sibling placement, the student's permanency goal, and other components that may be involved in the student's case plan.
+The agency also the authority to access information from multiple parties including parents, schools, and courts in making these decisions.
+During these disputes the student is to continue attending the school of origin. the district will provide transportation to and from school for foster student who's school of origin resides in our district.

-Response from the approved FY20 Consolidated District Plan.
 The school district point of contact, which would be either a building administrator or a special education case manager, will work with the agency to determine the best interest of the student.
 However, if there is a dispute in regards to the placement of the child, the agency would be the final decision maker in the "best interest" determination. the agency looks at all aspects for the student, which includes personal safety, sibling placement, the student's permanency goal, and other components that may be involved in the student's case plan.
 The agency also the authority to access information from multiple parties including parents, schools, and courts in making these decisions.
-During these disputes the student is to continue attending the school of origin. the district will provide transportation to and from school for foster student who's school of origin resides in our district.
+During these disputes the student is to continue attending the school of origin. the district.